kubermatic/docs/content/kubeone/v1.4/architecture/compatibility/_index.en.md

 Terraform integration and the integration with Kubermatic machine-controller.

-KubeOne supports AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix\*, OpenStack, Packet, and VMware vSphere.
+KubeOne supports AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix\*, OpenStack, Equinix Metal, and VMware vSphere.

 \* Nutanix is supported as of KubeOne 1.4.0.